Hill Palace Museum

 Museum / Gallery

-At a distance of 11 km from Ernakulam Junction (South) Railway Station, Hill Palace Museum is located in Thrippunithura.
-It is the largest archaeological museum in Kerala and was official residence of the Cochin Royal Family.
+At a distance of 11 km from Ernakulam Junction (South) Railway Station, Hill Palace Museum is an archaeological museum located in Thrippunithura.
+It is the largest archaeological museum in Kerala, and among the prime Kochi places to visit.

 The Hill Palace was built in 1865 by the Maharaja of Cochin Ravi Varma using his personal wealth and was the official residence of the Cochin Royal Family.
 The palace complex consists of 49 buildings in traditional Kerala architectural.
 It is surrounded by 52 acres of terraced land with ponds, fountains, a garden, and lawns.
 The palace was handed over to the Government of Kerala by the Cochin Royal Family in 1980.
 Later in the year 1981, it was taken over by the Archaeological Department and opened the museum in 1986.